gridbugs/gridbugs.org/_posts/2019-05-08-nes-emulator-debugging.md

 Much like before, I started by inspecting the memory of the running game to find out which address contained Mario's X and Y coordinates between frames.
-Tracing load and store instructions involving these addresses lead me to the following function, which was getting passed Mario's X and Y coordinates through zero page addresses `0x00` and `0x01`.
+Tracing load and store instructions involving these addresses led me to the following function, which was being passed Mario's X and Y coordinates through zero page addresses `0x00` and `0x01`.